danog/MadelineProtoDocs/docs/docs/FILES.md

 `$offset` is an optional parameter that specifies the byte from which to start downloading

-`$limit` is an optional parameter that specifies the byte where to stop downloading (non-inclusive)
+`$endoffset` is an optional parameter that specifies the byte where to stop downloading (non-inclusive)

 ## Getting progress